Independent · Non-Partisan · For Every Australian

 Rule of Law & Democracy

-Australia is governed by parliamentary democracy.
-No person โ€” including religious authorities โ€” is above the law.
-Laws made by elected parliaments take precedence over all other codes.
+Australia is widely regarded as a parliamentary democracy.
+No person — including religious authorities — is above the law.
+Laws made by elected parliaments are generally considered to take precedence over all other codes.

 Individual Freedoms